Skip to content

 • @ReboundBudget annotation for manual budget overrides

-• Kotlin 2.0.x, 2.1.x, and 2.2.x support (separate compiler artifacts)
+• Kotlin 2.0.x, 2.1.x, 2.2.x, and 2.3.x support (separate compiler artifacts, auto-selected by Gradle plugin)